perfact/zodbsync/README.md

     (except the `zodbsync reformat` commit)

 Hint: This requires `git` in version 2.22 or above.

+## Layer handling

+Since version 23.1.0, `zodbsync` has gained the possibility to handle multiple file system source trees that each contribute a separate layer to the objects in the Data.FS.
+Layer handling was reworked for 23.3.0 and the following describes the new handling.

+The configuration option `layers` points to a folder on the file system that contains separate configuration files or symlinks that may be contributed by different layer packages.
+These are read alphabetically and provide the following options:

+### `workdir`
+A path where the layer is placed.
+This needs to be owned by the user that executes `zodbsync`.
+It will be initialized as a git repository if it is not already one.

+### `source`
+This is a path that provides the objects of a layer, possibly read-only to the user executing `zodbsync` and provided by a Debian package or similar.

+An implicit layer is added at the top where `workdir` is set to the `base_dir` provided in the main config for compatibility with a non-layered setup.

+The representation rules for objects in a multi-layer setup are as follows:

+- Each object is defined by the topmost layer that provides a `__meta__` file for it.
+- If a folder in some layer contains a `__frozen__` file, both the folder and any subobjects from any layer below this are ignored - the layer is expected to fully replicate the intended state of the folder and anything below it.
+- If a folder in some layer contains a `__frozen__`, but no `__meta__` file, the object is supposed to be deleted even if it is defined in some layer below.
+- It is cause for a warning if an object is definend in multiple layers without explicitly marking it as `__frozen__` and therefore declaring the intent for a higher layer to shadow the lower layer definition.
+- Layers can define subobjects without defining their parent objects, with the assumption that some lower layer dependency will provide the parent object.
+  However, if some subobject is defined while no active layer provides the parent, re-recording will remove it.

+During `record`, the following rules hold:

+- If a new object is found, it is recorded into the `workdir` of the layer that defines its parent.
+- If an object is changed, it is changed in the layer that defined the object.
+- If an object is deleted, it is deleted in all layers that define the object, unless shadowed by a `__frozen__` marker.
+As mentioned above, this should usually only be one layer.
+- If an object is deleted that is defined as `__frozen__` in one layer and additionally in a lower layer, that marker is kept.

+The following subcommands for `zodbsync` provide layer handling:

+### `layer-init`
+Initialize all layers by initializing the `workdir`s from their `source`s and uploading all changes into the Data.FS.

+### `layer-update`
+For each layer, the file `.checksums` in the `source` is compared to that in the `workdir`.
+If it deviates, any unstaged changes in the `workdir` are committed and the layer content is reset to that found in the `source`.
+This is used to update a layer to a newer version.
+Note that any changes done directly in the layer since the last update are overwritten by this - they can still be found in the `git` history in the `workdir`, but the working directory and the resulting Data.FS content are reset.
+It is therefore possible to pre-apply changes that will be part of the next release, but if there is a change that is not yet merged upstream, the layer should not be updated until it is.

+### TBD
+Some more commands are needed for the following use cases:
+- A new object is recorded into the layer where its parent is defined.
+However, it should instead be an additional object defined in a different layer.
+- An object is changed, which is recorded into the layer where the object is defined.
+However, the intention is not to pre-apply a change that is about to also be included upstream, but to freeze and record the object into some other layer.

 ## Compatibility
 This package replaces similar functionality that was previously found in